When I realized my kid was not like me, I could tell by the look in my daughter’s eyes that I’d breached a moral line.

 My loving and kind-hearted daughter had been dealing with teasing and bullying all year.
 We’d been struggling to get the school and specific teachers to react in any way that could make us feel like they cared.
 I’d become even more jaded as the months rolled by, and the teasing continued.

-“I made Miss Rebecca a birthday card, it’s her birthday today!” my daughter told me after school one day.
+“I made Miss Rebecca a birthday card; it’s her birthday today!” my daughter told me after school one day.
 My reply?
 “I really don’t care about her or her birthday.”
 My daughter gave me that look.
 How could I be so cold?
 Her eyes searched my face for any amount of empathy or even a hint that I was sorry.
-I knew my face was drawn and pinched in that disapproving grimace only mothers can make.
+I knew my face was drawn and pinched in that disapproving grimace only mothers could make.

 We are different, and that’s okay.

 So often, we parents worry about how we raise our children to perform.
 Are they getting good grades?
 Are they making the right decisions for their high school classes?
 Do they have productive hobbies?
 Will they be successful, make money, and find a partner we can stand to be around?

 It’s so easy to forget that kindness and empathy are the most human qualities we can possess.
 Altruism is how we survived as a species and flourished throughout millennia.
 We are tribal animals.
 We succeed by extending our hands and caring for those around us.

 I was so caught up in ensuring the teachers were held accountable that I neglected to recognize the power of kindness and empathy that my daughter so naturally spread to others.
 Her bullies weren’t making this teacher birthday cards.
 And what better way to show that authority figure the true nature of my little girl and how she so clearly wants everyone to be happy and get along?

 Recognizing that my child and I are so different is a precious gift.
 Learning that I could turn to her as an example of compassionate humanity made me soften myself and chip away at those hardened edges that had built up in reaction to the pain I couldn’t control.